jeffgillan/pdal_filters.csf/README.md

 ### 2. Create a shell script

-The shell script will loop through a directory (within the container) and find all .laz and .las files and then convert them to copc.laz.
-The shell script references the json file (pipeline), so the path to the json needs to be specified within the shell script.
+Because PDAL is a command line tool, we need to instruct it with shell commands.
+The shell script will loop through a directory (within the container) and find all .copc.laz.
+It will pass the files to the json pipeline which will execute the classification of ground v. non-ground points.
+The path to the json needs to be specified within the shell script.

 `touch pdal_csf.sh`